Nearly Optimal Latent State Decoding in Block MDPs: Conclusion and Future Work

-In this paper, we address learning problems in episodic Block MDPs.
-We provide, for the first time, information-theoretical lower bounds on the latent state decoding error rate, as well as on the sample complexity for near optimal policy identification in the reward-free setting (valid even for algorithms with adaptive exploration).
+In this paper, we address learning problems in episodic BMDPs.
+We provide, for the first time, information-theoretical lower bounds on the latent state decoding error rate, as well as on the sample complexity for near-optimal policy identification in the reward-free setting (valid even for algorithms with adaptive exploration).
 We also devise simple algorithms that approach these fundamental limits.
-Importantly, by exploiting the block structure, we demonstrate that we can significantly accelerate the search for near optimal policies (in most cases, by a factor $n$, the size of the context space).
+Importantly, by exploiting the block structure, we demonstrate that we can significantly accelerate the search for near-optimal policies (in most cases, by a factor $n$, the size of the context space).
+This is also verified empirically in a synthetic BMDP environment.

+In this paper, we mostly restricted the analysis to the case where the data is generated using a fixed behavior policy.
+There are cases where active exploration is more desirable~\citep{jin2020reward,kaufmann2021adaptive,zhang2020nearly,Tarbouriech19,Tarbouriech20a}.
+In Appendix \ref{app:adaptive}, we already provide some discussions on how to extend our theoretical results to such active behavior policies.
+We plan to make these results and their proofs precise as well as conduct numerical experiments to assess the practical relevance of active exploration.

+Another interesting research direction would be to apply to BMDPs the concept of $\delta$-significant latent state introduced in \cite{jin2020reward} (later extended in \cite{zhang2020nearly}) for tabular MDPs, which allows the analysis of RL tasks when some states are hard to reach.
+Using this concept, we might be able to further relax the $\eta$-regularity assumption (we have already proposed an interesting relaxation in Appendix \ref{app:beyond-eta}).
+Then we would have to recover the context to latent state mapping for significant latent states only.